Registering Cloudera Hybrid Environments

 • Provide existing firewall rules

 If not all of your firewall rules are set directly on the VPC, provide the previously created firewall rules for SSH and UI access.
-You should select two existing firewall rules, one for Knox gateway-installed nodes and another for all other nodes.
-You may select the same firewall rule in both places if needed.
+You must select two existing firewall rules, one for Knox gateway-installed nodes and another for all other nodes.
+You might select the same firewall rule in both places if needed.

-For information on required ports, refer to Firewall rules.
+For information on required ports, see Firewall rules.

 SSH Settings section